rcollie/MMM-MarsWeather/README.md

 This was created using The NASA Insight api.
 Get an API key here: https://api.nasa.gov/

-The data is rarely updated so you might have it display somthing like "Mars is there, waiting to be reached. - Buzz Aldrin" or something clever rather than "No Weather Data Available".
+The data is rarely updated because... you know (https://x.com/NASAInSight/status/1604955574659035136?s=20). so you might have it display somthing like "Mars is there, waiting to be reached. - Buzz Aldrin" or something clever rather than "No Weather Data Available".
 Stil that over an image of Mars maybe?

+Newayz.
+If you want this, here it is.

 ______________